|

 There are several different types of driving without a license offenses in Colorado:

-Colorado failure to have your license on person
+Failure to have your license on person

 Sometimes, a driver has a valid license, but they forget to take it with them.
 It’s a class B traffic infraction to fail to have your license with you when you drive.
 For a first offense, you face a fine of up to $100.
 If you receive a second offense, you face six points added to your driver’s license.
 For a first offense, the court may dismiss the charge if you appear with a valid license on or before your court date.

-Colorado driving on an expired license
+Driving on an expired license

 In Colorado, it’s against the law to drive on an expired license.
 However, if your license has been expired for less than a year, you face only a fine of up to $100.
 A second offense may have more serious consequences.

-Driving without a valid license issued in Colorado
+Driving without a valid license issued

 If you drive without ever having been issued a valid license in Colorado, you face a class 2 misdemeanor traffic offense.
 You may receive up to 90 days in jail, but the judge has discretion over sentencing.
 You may also pay a fine.
 A second or subsequent conviction for driving without a valid license may result in the state denying you a license for a year.

-Colorado driving under restraint
+Driving under restraint

 Driving after your license is suspended or revoked is called driving under restraint in Colorado.
 The maximum penalty depends on the reason for the restraint.
 If your license is suspended because of a drunk driving offense, you face mandatory minimum jail time and as much as one year in jail.
 A subsequent conviction may result in up to two years in jail.
 In addition, repeat offenders face an extended period of mandatory suspension where they are unable to receive a valid driver’s license.